-3. Creating Your Structure
+3. Create Your Structure

-Now it’s time to write your content.
+Now, it’s time to outline your content.

 There are many ways you can go about this, but one of the most common methods is by starting with an introduction.
 Your intro should elaborate on your headline, set the scene of your content, and provide a structure for what the rest of the article will be about.